Amr097/personal--portfolio/README.md

 Two problems faced me with my old Portfolio:

-1- It was a little boring and not so so modren looking 2- It was a real pain to update the sections since i had to hard code every change i needed to make,So my motivation building this project was solving these two problems.
+1- It was a little boring and not so so modren looking

+2- It was a real pain to update the sections since i had to hard code every change i needed to make, So my motivation building this project was solving these two problems.

 Hence i tried my best making to create something that:
 1-Looks modren and include some animations to keep the audience engaged and more willing to keep scrolling.